 Financial capability is a broad concept that includes financial knowledge, resource, access, and habits (Lin et al., 2016).
 Financial capability sometimes refers to financial literacy (Lusardi & Mitchell, 2014) and its applications (Huston, 2010).
 Some researchers have defined financial capability as individual ability to manage their finances effectively (Taylor, 2011).
 As an individual ability, financial capability includes financial knowledge and financial behavior (Xiao & O'Neill, 2016; Xiao & Porto, 2017).
 Financial skill is also considered a component of financial capability (CFPB, 2017).
 Associations between financial wellbeing and financial capability factors such as financial knowledge and financial behavior are examined by previous research (Xiao, Chen, & Chen, 2014; Xiao & Porto, 2017).
-Research on the association between financial skill and financial capability factors such as financial knowledge, financial behavior, and financial skill, to financial wellbeing.
+Research on the association between financial skill and financial wellbeing is emerging (CFPB, 2018).
+However, no previous research examined relative contributions of financial capability factors such as financial knowledge, financial behavior, and financial skill, to financial wellbeing.
 This study is to fill out this gap.
-This study examines relative contributions of financial wellbeing among consumers, paying special attention to vulnerable consumers.
+This study examines relative contributions of financial capability factors to financial wellbeing among consumers, paying special attention to vulnerable consumers.
 Results of this study have direct implications for consumer financial education design and delivery.
-For example, if we find that financial behavior is a more important contributor than financial wellbeing and gativities besides conveying knowledge in designing and implementing financial education programs.
+For example, if we find that financial behavior is a more important contributor than financial knowledge to financial wellbeing, we may focus more on action taking activities besides conveying knowledge in designing and implementing financial education programs.